-ВМР Description Impacts Reduced/Avoided The Proposed Action construction contractor shall hire a qualified independent contractor to remove and dispose any asbestos containing material and LBP in the appropriate repair areas of the Appraisers Building and the U.S. Custom House.
+ВМР Description Impacts Reduced/Avoided place to address handling, storage, and disposal of hazardous materials and wastes during construction.
+The Proposed Action construction contractor shall hire a qualified independent contractor to remove and dispose any asbestos containing material and LBP in the appropriate repair areas of the Appraisers Building and the U.S. Custom House.
 The same firm shall perform environmental monitoring during the abatement work in accordance with the USEPA, and other applicable environmental regulations.
 All waste disposal manifests shall be turned over to GSA upon completion of the repairs.
 Biological Resources In the event a peregrine falcon or any other protected species is discovered nesting on any part of the subject buildings, the contractor should contact the building manager.
 Should exterior work such as window replacement or roofing repairs be required within 500 feet (horizontal or vertical) of an active raptor or special-status species nest, or within 300 feet of any other protected species nest, the contractor shall cease work until the nest has been abandoned.
 Alternatively, the contractor should contact the USFWS San Francisco field office to establish a reduced buffer zone around the species to allow work to continue.
-Impacts to nesting birds including raptors Health and Safety Plan The construction contractor would implement a Health and Safety Plan to ensure appropriate safety measures are implemented during construction.
-The Health and Safety Plan shall address personal protective equipment (PPE) and decontamination requirements while handling and disposing of hazardous materials, as well as proper disposal of investigation-derived waste.
+Impacts to nesting birds including raptors Safety and Occupational Health The construction contractor would implement a Health and Safety Plan to ensure appropriate safety measures are implemented during construction.
+Public Health and Safety The Health and Safety Plan shall address personal protective equipment (PPE) and decontamination requirements while handling and disposing of hazardous materials, as well as proper disposal of investigation- derived waste.
 In addition, if there are sub-contractors, they shall follow the requirements of the Health and Safety Plan.

-Public Health and Safety Compliance with regulatory and industry geotechnical standards The Proposed Action would comply with applicable regulatory and industry geotechnical standards, including International Building Code/California Building Code seismic parameters into the project design.
+BMP Description Impacts Reduced/Avoided Compliance with regulatory and industry geotechnical standards The Proposed Action would comply with applicable regulatory and industry geotechnical standards, including International Building Code/California Building Code seismic parameters into the project design.
 Geologic Resources (seismic issues)